 The firm tailors its investment strategy to each client’s risk tolerance, liquidity needs and time horizon.
 The firm takes these factors into account and uses them to create an asset allocation and investment strategy that’s best equipped to produce returns over the long term.

-Pacific Wealth Strategies Group, Inc. is a fee-based firm with four advisors serving 263 clients who own $171 million in assets.
-Founded in 2007, the firm works with individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.
+Pacific Wealth Strategies Group is a fee-based firm.
+Founded in 2007, the firm primarily works with non-high-net-worth and high-net-worth individuals, though it also has some pension plans, charitable organizations and corporations as clients too.